Carlos Correa Player Props: Twins vs. Yankees

 Carlos Correa At The Plate

-- Correa is hitting .214 with three doubles, two home runs and seven walks.
+- Correa has three doubles, a triple, two home runs and seven walks while hitting .213.

-- In 18 games played this year, he has hit a homer in two of them.
+- He has gone deep in two of 19 games played this year, and in 2.4% of his plate appearances.

-- Correa has driven in a run in five games this season (27.8%), including two games with multiple runs batted in.
+- Correa has driven in a run in six games this season (31.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.